VigneshHariharan/notes/lld/lld.md

 Use cases diagram helps to understand how the software should look like

+---

+### Programming Paradigms

+Programming paradigms are ways we can organize a program to accomplish certain things.
+Common programming paradigms are OOPS, functional programming, declarative programming and structured programming.

+---

-# Object oriented thought process book
+## Object oriented thought process book

+reading the book to understand object oriented programming in a conceptual way

 ## Chapter 1 - Introduction to Object Oriented Concepts